-The key challenge was bringing light and space to the small, dark rooms of the original terrace.
-A bold roofline floods the interior with natural light from above.
-The design makes use of vertical space through a double-height void, which connects the living areas to the floating study.
-By expanding the space vertically, the home becomes open and spacious while maintaining definition between rooms and areas of the house.
+A key challenge was bringing light and space within comparatively small and dark rooms of the original terrace.
+Through a bold roofline that floods the interior with natural light from above and the use of vertical space through a double-height void, the house has expanded vertically and become more open.

-A minimalist palette of crisp white, natural timber and black creates a sense of simplicity and calm.
-Textures and decorative elements, such as the white wire mesh serving as the stair balustrade, are simultaneously functional, adding detail without over-complicating the interiors.
+Throughout, a minimalist palette of crisp white, natural timber, and black gives the house a sense of simplicity.
+Textures such as the white wire mesh serving as the stair balustrade are equally functional and decorative, adding detail without over-complicating the interiors.
 A house of light, connection and calm.